ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 While from reading their R code I do notice the elegance of R's functional programming workflow with `%>%` and plotting capability with `ggplot`.
 I learned some Python tricks to emulate this.

 In the next post, I adapt and translate code from James and Kris' backtesting framework in R, `Rsims`, to implement the backtest in Python with trading costs and a _trading buffer_ heuristic to reduce turnover, in place of portfolio optimization.
-This lets us properly evaluate the strategy with deployed capital.
+This lets us properly evaluate the strategy with deployed capital, and compare the simple 0.5/0.2/0.3 weighting scheme to a dynamic one based off estimating expected returns with regressions.

 See you in the next post!